 Butternut squash has a lovely sweet nutty flavor, I like it best in soup.
 Not only that but it is full of antioxidants, is low fat and high in fiber – perfect!

 I have teamed this wonderful fruit up with sweet potatoes.
 The sweetness of the sweet potatoes goes hand in hand with the butternut squash (as well as the colour) and it helps the thickness of the soup.
 Adding in chilli gives the sweetness a kick, and is clear in taste.
 The reason I have chose sweet potatoes in this soup isn’t because they are seen as ‘healthier’ than white potatoes (both potatoes have benefits just different ones) but because of the flavour it adds.
 By adding white potato I would think it would be too bland.
+The instructions are if you’re cooking in a pan, but it’s possible to use a soup maker as well.

 Serve this soup with a pinch of pepper on top and a good farmhouse buttered bread loaf 🙂